 Our group will also read Safija Noble's Algorithms of Oppression: How Search Engines Reinforce Racism, in advance of the author's public talk at Princeton on Thursday, Dec.
 6.

-Meetings take place every three weeks during the semester, on Wednesdays, 12-1:20pm, at the CDH on B Floor of Firestone.
+Meetings take place every few weeks during the semester, on Wednesdays, 12-1:20pm, at the CDH on B Floor of Firestone.
 Lunch will be provided.
 Discussion topics and short readings will be posted on the CDH events page in advance of the meeting.
 Drop ins are welcome!

 Inspiration for Collections as Data comes from initiatives led by the Library of Congress and the IMLS-funded Always Already Computational: Collections as Data, which aims to promote conversations among librarians, archivists, and museum curators to develop a framework for creating and sharing cultural heritage collections as data and a community for developing best practices.